-"City manager" means the city manager of the city or the city manager's designee.
+"City Manager" means the City Manager of City or the City Manager's designee.

 "Commercial" means any use of an office, service establishment, hotel, motel, retail store, park, amusement or recreation facility, or other use of the same general type, and rights-of-way appurtenant thereto, whether publicly or privately owned.